Beyond Bank Credit Cards

 Carrying a Balance

-By choosing a card with a low purchase rate, cardholders can minimise the amount they pay in interest.
-This can allow them to pay less in interest, and more of their balance.
-In theory, that should mean paying down their debt faster, while paying less in interest overall.
+By choosing a card with a low purchase rate, cardholders can reduce the amount they pay in interest, allowing more of their repayment to go toward the principal.
+In theory, this means paying off debt faster while paying less in interest overall.

-Don’t believe us?
-Check out a credit card calculator to see how much you could save simply by having a credit card with a lower purchase rate.
+Not convinced?
+Try using a credit card calculator to see how much you could save with a lower purchase rate./p>

 Keeping it Simple